Table of Contents

 If you haven't permanently erased the files, the simplest way to recover them is through Trash.
 Here's what you should do:

-Step 1: On your desktop, navigate to the Trash folder.
+Step 1: On your desktop, navigate to the Trash folder from the dock.

 Recover Deleted Files on macOS Ventura

-The files or folders will be placed back in their original location.
+The selected files or folders will be placed back in their original location.
+Or you can choose the Copy option and then paste the files to another location manually.

 Method 2: Use Terminal to Retrieve Deleted Files in macOS Ventura